AaronJan/Marksnap/README.md

 5. If converting to `.html` and specified an output directory, copy all local images to the directory
 6. Write a render engine for both `HTML` and `PDF`
-7. Add a little more stuff to `markdown`
+7. Add a little more flavors to standard `markdown`
-8. Rewrite this in a cool way

 ## Special thanks to: